infozenfrance/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 .. image:: ../../images/General-menu0.jpg
     :align: center

-Others users, such as administrators, have a more complete menu bar.
+Other users, such as administrators, have a more complete menu bar.

 .. image:: ../../images/General-menu1.jpg
     :align: center